Document attestation Malaysia MOFA Wisma Putra notary public Singapore

 • Documents are returned to you or sent directly to your overseas representative.

-The power of attorney is accepted by the overseas authority; the matter can proceed.
+The power of attorney is prepared for the overseas authority's stated route; the authority decides acceptance.

 Business registration or contract for overseas use